What does a seasonal cashier do?

 Experienced in displaying and restocking merchandise Ability to develop long-term rapport with customers to ensure repeat business Accurate with math and currency

-Some of the skills we found on seasonal cashier resumes included "customer inquiries," "quality customer service," and "customer issues."
-We have detailed the most important seasonal cashier responsibilities below.
+Common skills that a seasonal cashier uses to do their job include "customer inquiries," "quality customer service," and "customer issues."
+You can find details on the most important seasonal cashier responsibilities below.

 A store associate is responsible for assisting customers with the products they need and recommending alternative goods that would fit their budget.
 Sales associates also market promotional offers and provide product descriptions to the customer.
 They also monitor inventories, stock supplies on the appropriate shelves, and ensure the cleanliness and orderliness of the store.
 Store associates also perform other administrative tasks as needed, such as creating sales reports, assisting in the counter, and helping customers on carrying their items.

-There are some key differences in responsibilities as well.
-For example, a seasonal cashier responsibilities require skills like "work ethic," "excellent client," "strong work ethic," and "seasonal position."
+There are some key differences in the responsibilities of each position.
+For example, seasonal cashier responsibilities require skills like "work ethic," "excellent client," "strong work ethic," and "seasonal position."
 Meanwhile a typical store associate has skills in areas such as "compassion," "retail store," "inventory management," and "strong customer service."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

 A cashier associate is responsible for greeting customers and processing their purchases, ensuring speed and accuracy.
 There are also instances when a cashier associate must offer special promotions or products, replace goods when there are defects, and obtain necessary codes when the product fails to register.
 Although a cashier associate handles the cash register and cash flow most of the time, they can also have tasks related to maintaining the sales floor's cleanliness.
 Furthermore, should there be any urgent issues, it is crucial to immediately reach out to a manager or supervisor.

 While some skills are similar in these professions, other skills aren't so similar.
-For example, several resumes showed us that seasonal cashier responsibilities requires skills like "customer satisfaction," "math," "cash handling," and "basic math."
-But a cashier/merchandiser might use skills, such as, "store shelves," "planograms," "pallet jack," and "tidiness."
+For example, resumes show us that seasonal cashier responsibilities requires skills like "customer satisfaction," "math," "cash handling," and "basic math."
+But a cashier/merchandiser might use other skills in their typical duties, such as, "store shelves," "planograms," "pallet jack," and "tidiness."

 A customer service associate/cashier is responsible for processing payments for the customers' orders.
 The customer service associate/cashier inspects the items, ensuring that the pricing and quantity from scanning are accurate.
 They also check for possible item defects and offer replacements, process payment refunds as needed, issue receipts to keep proof of payment, respond to customer's inquiries about a product, market promotional offers, and operate cash registers.
 A customer service associate/cashier must have excellent customer service skills and communication skills to boost customer satisfaction and increase sales goals.

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from seasonal cashiers resumes, they are more likely to have skills like "math," "cash handling," "cleanliness," and "basic math."
-But a cashier associate might have skills like "safety hazards," "store management," "shipping receiving," and "ladders."
+The required skills of the two careers differ considerably.
+For example, seasonal cashiers are more likely to have skills like "math," "cash handling," "cleanliness," and "basic math."
+But a cashier associate is more likely to have skills like "safety hazards," "store management," "shipping receiving," and "ladders."

-Even though a few skill sets overlap, there are some differences that are important to note.
+Even though a few skill sets overlap between seasonal cashiers and customer service associate/cashiers, there are some differences that are important to note.
 For one, a seasonal cashier might have more use for skills like "customer satisfaction," "cleanliness," "work ethic," and "excellent client."
-Meanwhile, some customer service associate/cashiers might include skills like "service desk," "bill payments," "customer confidentiality," and "telephone calls" on their resume.
+Meanwhile, some responsibilities of customer service associate/cashiers require skills like "service desk," "bill payments," "customer confidentiality," and "telephone calls. "